Yiling-Huo/yiling-huo.github.io/_posts/2023-02-16-rmarkdown-latex.md

 For context, I study psycholinguistics, where I put participants inside or in front of machines and do experiments with them (non-invasively, of course).
 So I already regularly deal with not-quire-small data sets in R, and share my workflow and results with supervisors and colleagues using RMarkdown.
 I also teach an introduction to statistics with R workshop where it'd be nice to prepare handouts that can include R codes and R results.
 I am also interested in sharing stuff I created with the community so it'd be nice to create pretty documentations.
 So when I learned that I can integrate LaTeX with RMarkdown, I immediately felt that this is where I want to start.

-Some other things about my solution that I like include:

-- I can use RStudio's MS word style visual editor to edit the documents.
-- I'm already working with R and RStudio, and I want to minimise new software that needed to be installed.
-- I like the simpler, visually less-confusing style of markdown.

-In this post, I will walk you step by step through how I set up everything to use RMarkdown to generate LaTeX files, including simple handouts, journal articles, books, and theses.
+On this page, I will walk you step by step through how I set up everything to use RMarkdown to generate LaTeX files, including simple handouts, journal articles, and theses combined from multiple files.

 ### On this page
 1. [Prerequisites](#step1)